Learn how to paint kitchen cabinets like a professional! It’s a big job so make it easier with these tips about using a quality paint sprayer.

 On this particular sprayer, and most wagner sprayers, the larger tip has three knobs to adjust: the air flow, the paint flow, and the paint width.
 The detail nozzle only has the airflow regulator.
 Both sizes have the option to spray vertically or horizontally.

-This particular kitchen had 47 door and drawers to paint.
-We are lucky to have an unfinished basement area to set up in, but I have a few tips for any area you choose.
+As I mentioned earlier this particular kitchen had 47 door and drawers to paint.
+We were lucky at the time to have an unfinished basement area to set up in, but I have a few tips for any area you choose.

 The doors and drawer fronts should ideally sit a bit raised off the floor to keep the wet sides from touching anything while drying.
 We use scrap pieces of 4×4, but a pack of plastic solo cups is cheap and works great!